aljoxo/Arisen/README.md

 - _YOU_ for reading this.
 - Ylikollikas for doing the lion's share of the animation work on this project.
 Without his assistance and feedback, this list would be nowhere near as advanced as it currently is animations and combat wise.
 - Curly for allowing me to use his graphical baseline as the core of my list (check out Ascensio whenever it releases).
-- Bingus for tweaking the enb and providing some asset fixes
+- Bingus for helping me with ENB, testing, and tweaking some assets
 - iAmMe for helping me with the CK, documentation, and general WJ related things.
 As well as fixing some of my Facegen (check out [Tahrovin](https://github.com/iAmMe27/Tahrovin) if you have a VR headset).
 - [Jolly Co-Operators](https://discord.gg/jolly-coop) for getting me more comfortable with modding
 - JustThatKing and jdsmith2816 for their help with graphics and some miscellaneous
 - Noggog for Mutagen and the xEdit team for xEdit and their tools
-- Halgari and everyone the WJ Team
+- Halgari and the WJ Team for this amazing platform